hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ### Manual Eviction

-Eviction can also be done manually through the `/agent/v1/cache-clear` endpoint.
+Eviction can also be done manually through the `/agent/v1/cache-clear` endpoint that's available via the enabled listener(s).

+The API endpoint accepts the following values in the request body as a  JSON
+object:

+- `type` `(strings: required)` - The lookup type on the entries to clear from the cache.
+This is use alongside the value parameter.
+Valid values are `request_path`, `lease`, `token`, and `token_accessor`, and `all`

+- `value` `(string: required-if-not-all)` - An exact or prefix value in which to match the desired entries for eviction.

+- `namespace` `(string: optional)` - The namespace of the .
+This is only applicable when the `type` is set to `request_path`.

 ## Configuration